Malcolm Muggeridge: Later years

 In 1982, at 79, Muggeridge was received into the Catholic Church after he had rejected Anglicanism, like his wife, Kitty.
 This was largely under the influence of Mother Teresa about whom he had written a book, Something Beautiful for God, setting out and interpreting her life.
 His last book, Conversion (1988), describes his life as a 20th century pilgrimage, a spiritual journey.

-Muggeridge died on 14 December 1990 in a nursing home in Hastings, England, at the age of 87.
+Muggeridge died on 14 November 1990 in a nursing home in Hastings, England, at the age of 87.
 He had suffered a stroke three years earlier.

 Legacy

 An eponymous literary society was established on 24 March 2003, the occasion of his centenary, and it publishes a quarterly newsletter, The Gargoyle.
 The Malcolm Muggeridge Society, based in Britain, is progressively republishing his works.
-Muggeridge's papers are in the Special Collections at Wheaton College, Illinois.
+Muggeridge's papers are in the Special Collections at Wheaton College, Illinois, US.

-In November 2008, on the 75th anniversary of the Ukraine famine, both Muggeridge and Gareth Jones were posthumously awarded the Ukrainian Order of Freedom to mark their exceptional services to the country and its people.
+In November 2008, on the 75th anniversary of the Ukraine famine, both Muggeridge and Gareth Jones were posthumously awarded the Ukrainian Order of Merit III Class to mark their exceptional services to the country and its people.

-In an interview on the Eric Metaxas Radio Show, notable Christian apologist Ravi Zacharias identified Malcolm Muggeridge and G. K. Chesterton as two important influencers in his life.
+In an interview on the Eric Metaxas Radio Show, Christian apologist Ravi Zacharias identified Malcolm Muggeridge and G. K. Chesterton as two important influencers in his life.

-A week following Muggeridge's death, William F. Buckley wrote a tribute published in The Washington Post.
+A week following Muggeridge's death, William F. Buckley Jr. wrote a tribute published in The Washington Post.
 Buckley, in an interview on C-SPAN, described Muggeridge as "a wonderful, wonderful, wonderful man, a great wit and a brilliant, brilliant analyst."